 (2) If an appeal made to the Supreme Court under section 28 of the former Act has not been determined immediately before the commencement day, the appeal is to be determined under that section on or after that day by the Court of Appeal.

-[Clause 4 inserted by No. 73 of 2006 s.
+[Clause 4 inserted: No. 73 of 2006 s.
 104.]

 5. Pending applications and matters